SDI-SoftwareDefinedInverter/TAPAS/README.md

 + In case of board failiure, disconnect power source immediately.
 Never inhale fumes comming from the board.
 + Never disconnect the power source from the board while in operation, this may damage or destroy the board.
 + Only connect appropriate loads/sources to the board, inappropriate loads/sources (e.g. high powered generators) may damage the board
-+ In order to use TAPAS with motor drives some basic information is required, in particular number of pole pairs.
++ In order to use TAPAS with motor drives some basic information is required, in particular number of pole pairs and maximum rated current.

 ### TAPAS pinout